Disney World Special Events, Festivals and Parties

 Christmas at Magic Kingdom

-For 2023, Magic Kingdom will have holiday entertainment and décor November 11 through December 31.
+For 2023, Magic Kingdom had holiday entertainment and décor November 11 through December 31.

 Seasonal characters – including gingerbread men and elves – join Disney characters in cavalcades through the park.
 On Main Street, U.S.A., toy soldiers will march with the Main Street Philharmonic.
 The Dapper Dans perform while riding the horse-drawn trolley down Main Street, U.S.A.